The Great Scottish Squirrel Survey

 Find out more

-With the impact of Covid-19 and temporary suspension of fieldwork, public sightings this year are more important than ever.
+With the ongoing impact of Covid-19 and suspension of our annual spring survey, public sightings this year are more important than ever.
 Each squirrel sighting reported during the Great Scottish Squirrel Survey will provide a detailed snapshot of the current situation on the ground.

 By taking part you’ll be doing a small act to help protect one of Scotland’s most iconic yet threatened species, while joining in a mass citizen science event.